What is a Full-Stack Web Developer?

 A developer requires pretty good experience in the industry to be a good full-stack web developer.
 Thorough knowledge and experience in both front-end, back-end technologies and database management are very important to be a good full-stack web developer.
 A full-stack web developer should have the ability to readily accessing and communicating the details about the presentation of the website and effective data manipulation.

 The skills to become a full-stack web developer based on different categories are mentioned below:

 2. Back-End Development Technologies

-Back-end development technologies include ASP, PHP, C++, Java, C#, Python, Node.js, Go, Ruby, REST, relational databases like SQL, MySQL, etc. non-relational databases like MongoDB, CouchDB, etc., Sass, Firebase.com, Less, PaaS which includes Heroku and Azure, Parse.com, Redis, Memcached, Varnish, etc. Having knowledge of the skills mentioned above alone cannot make you a good full-stack web developer.
-To become a good full-stack web developer, you need to constantly learn new technologies continuously and you must have proper experience in both front-end as well as back-end technologies.
+Back-end development technologies include ASP, PHP, C++, Java, C#, Python, Node.js, Go, Ruby, REST, relational databases like SQL, MySQL, etc. non-relational databases like MongoDB, CouchDB, etc., Sass, Firebase.com, Less, PaaS, which includes Heroku and Azure, Parse.com, Redis, Memcached, Varnish, etc. Having knowledge of the skills mentioned above alone cannot make you a good full-stack web developer.
+To become a good full-stack web developer, you need to constantly learn new technologies continuously.
+You must have proper experience in both front-end and back-end technologies.

 Advantages of Full-Stack Web Developer

-- A full-stack web developer should have intensive knowledge in both front-end and back-end technologies which makes the developer switch between server and client easily according to the change in requirement.
+- A full-stack web developer should have intensive knowledge in both front-end and back-end technologies, making the developer switch between server and client easily according to the change in requirement.